IdleRPGBot/okapi-rewrite/README.md

 ## Running it

-There is a [Docker image](https://hub.docker.com/r/gelbpunkt/okapi-rewrite) for okapi.
+There is a [podman image](https://quay.io/repository/gelbpunkt/okapi) for okapi.

 There are several enviroment variables to configure it: